IMPACT Immigration

 MARIA

-Maria, a U.S. citizen with depression, relies on her Guatemalan husband Gustavo to help care for their two special-needs daughters.
-Gustavo’s detention has caused intense emotional trauma for Maria and the children.
-A psychological assessment of Maria and the impact of the separation can support an extreme hardship waiver, giving Gustavo a chance to apply for legal status and reunite the family.
+Maria is a U.S. citizen battling depression, has faced emotional trauma after her Guatemalan husband Gustavo was detained, leaving her alone to care for their two special-needs daughters.
+A psychological assessment of Maria and the impact of the separation can support an exceptional and unusual hardship waiver, giving Gustavo a chance to apply for legal status and reunite the family.

 SANJAY